SCLorentz/webChat/README.md

 Version: 4.1.3

+This is still been developed, so it has some bugs.
+I would appreciate if you want to contribute with the project

 ## Commands

 start the server: `./start.sh`, if this dosen't work, try to use `chmod +x start.sh` and run again.